Fattoresaimon/i2cencoder/Arduino Library/README.md

 | Parameter     | Description   |
 | ------------- |:-------------:|
-INTE_ENABLE	    Enable the interrupt output pin INTE_DISABLE    Disable the interrupt output pin LEDE_ENABLE	    Enable the LED output
+INTE_ENABLE	    | Enable the interrupt output pin INTE_DISABLE    | Disable the interrupt output pin LEDE_ENABLE	    | Enable the LED output
-LEDE_DISABLE
-WRAP_ENABLE
-WRAP_DISABLE
+LEDE_DISABLE    | Disable the LED output
+WRAP_ENABLE	    | Wrap enable.
+When the counter value reaches the CMAX+1, restart to the CMIN and vice versa WRAP_DISABLE    | Wrap disable.
+When the counter value reaches the CMAX or CMIN, the counter stops to increasing or decreasing
-DIRE_LEFT
+DIRE_LEFT	      |
-DIRE_RIGHT
+DIRE_RIGHT	     |
-IPUP_DISABLE
+IPUP_DISABLE    |
-IPUP_ENABLE
+IPUP_ENABLE     |
-RMOD_X2
+RMOD_X2		       |
-RMOD_X1
+RMOD_X1		       |
-RESET
+RESET		         |